The Team

 NSW Community Director

-Mike D. (BUD/S class 272) is an active duty Naval Special Warfare operator with more than 18 years of service.
+• Mike (BUD/S class 272) is an active duty Naval Special Warfare operator with more than 18 years of service.
 As a veteran of over eight combat deployments, Mike has seen and lived the immeasurable demands met by special operations forces, and the damaging physical and psychological effects these warriors are often left to deal with.
 Experiencing these struggles firsthand and witnessing his brothers suffer led Mike to invest in over 8 years of various individual and group therapy modalities, giving him a deep appreciation and understanding of their benefits.

 Mike has also been an active artist for decades, exploring the therapeutic healing benefits of drawing, painting, and other media.
 In 2023, he participated in the 30-day intensive NICoE art therapy program at Walter Reed Military Hospital.
 There, he felt and witnessed the vast potential this unique modality has to heal the psychological wounds brought on by serving in Special Forces.
 Since NICoE, Mike has participated in over 40 hours of art therapy.
+Mike’s dedication to his own growth and healing, a deep commitment to helping others, and his many years of service in Naval Special Warfare make him a true asset to Last Room.

-Operations Director & Art Therapist
+Art Therapist

-Art Programming Director & Art Therapist
+Art Therapist & Art Programs Director

-With a passion for art and healing, Kelsey Courage brings a unique blend of creative expertise and therapeutic insight to her work.
+• With a passion for art and healing, Kelsey Courage brings a unique blend of creative expertise and therapeutic insight to her work.
 Her artistic foundation is rooted in a Bachelor of Fine Art in Metalsmithing & Jewelry Design from the Savannah College of Art & Design (SCAD), complemented by minors in fibers and performance art.
 After a series of health complications, Kelsey recognized the power of not just creating art but also sharing the creative process.
 She achieved a Master’s in Science in Art Therapy & Counseling from Eastern Virginia Medical School, specializing in trauma-informed care, depth psychology, and art in medical and educational settings.
+Her work is dedicated to inspiring others to express themselves creatively, whether through her jewelry designs, art workshops, or therapeutic practices.